Nike Vaporfly 3 Review

 Performance Comparison

-Cushioning and Landing Comfort
+Landing Comfort

 In combination with the carbon plate, the energy from each impact is absorbed by the foam and feels as though it's redirected into forward motion.
 It makes each landing very comfortable, even at the end of a long, hard run.
 We didn't experience any bottoming out, although the landing experience on loose dirt or gravel was significantly less enjoyable.

 We are a big fan of the generous forefoot padding.
-That's one area where the Vaporfly stands out compared to many other shoes on the market, particularly those with carbon plates.
+That's one area where the Vaporfly stands out compared to many other shoes on the market, particularly others with carbon plates.
 Often, we experience some harshness in the ride of carbon-plated shoes, particularly in the mid/forefoot area.
 We experienced none of that with the Vaporfly, just a smooth and energetic ride.

 Responsiveness